uservoice/uservoice-ios-sdk/README.md

     config.forumId = 123;

-### Specify a help topic

-You can also specify a help topic by id.
-If you don't then it will display a list of all topics in your account, as long as they contain at least one article.

-    config.topicId = 123;

-### Ticket Fields

-You can set ticket field values on the `UVConfig` object.
-These will be used associated with any tickets the user creates during their session.
-You can also use this to set default values for ticket fields on the contact form.

-Note: You must first configure these fields in the UserVoice admin console.
-If you pass fields that are not recognized by the server, they will be ignored.

-    config.customFields = @{@"Key" : @"Value"};

 ### Toggle features

 You can turn off certain features of the SDK if you do not want to use them.
 By